-Regulators such as the FDA and the Office for Civil Rights are increasingly looking to manufacturers and providers alike to protect patient safety and health information.
+Regulators such as the FDA, the Office for Civil Rights, leading standards such as International Organization for Standardization (ISO) and other international regulations such as the European Medical Device Regulation (EU MDR) are increasingly looking to manufacturers and providers alike to protect patient safety and health information.
 This may require healthcare providers and device manufacturers to collaborate and coordinate in the interests of patient safety and information security.

 Medical device strategy and governance drive product security

 With cyberattacks becoming increasingly sophisticated, the ability to compromise medical devices is at an all-time high.
 A number of the medical device recalls in recent years were associated with security weaknesses, unpatched systems and lack of security processes in product lifecycles.
 Organizations need to be proactive about implementing security measures that support long-term success.
 In addition to a formal strategy, clearly defined roles and responsibilities should be in place to provide accountability.